Middle School Curriculum

 - The Enrichment and Learning Department for support and extension activities

-- Gifted and Talented Education programs
+- Gifted and Talented education programs

-- Special interest programs
+- Special interest clubs and programs.